Using the Newton-Raphson Method with Automatic Differentiation to Numerically Solve Implied Volatility of Stock Option

 \section{Introduction}

+An option is a financial instrument that gives the holder the right to buy or sell an underlying asset at a specific strike price by a specific date.
+As these contracts are traded on exchanges, various metrics are used to analyze the behavior of options, with implied volatility being one of the key metrics.
+Implied volatility measures the expected fluctuations in option prices and has been demonstrated to support decision-making in option trading \cite{Kirill}.
+In this paper, we present a numerical method to approximate implied volatility by solving an option pricing model known as the Binomial model (or Lattice model) in reverse.

-An option is a contract that allows the holder the right to buy or sell an underlying asset or financial instrument at a specific strike price on or before a specific date.
-An option to buy is known as a "call option," and an option to sell is known as a "put option."
-Options are divided into two types based on the type of time period of implementation.
-An American type of option is an option that can be exercised at or before maturity, whereas a European option is an option that can only be exercised at the maturity date.
-In this paper, we used the market data for a total of 30,000 European call stock options.
+An option to buy is called a "call option," while an option to sell is known as a "put option."
+Options are further categorized based on the period in which they can be exercised.
+An American option can be exercised at any time up to its maturity, whereas a European option can only be exercised on the maturity date.

-The Black-Scholes model, also known as the Black-Scholes-Merton model, is one of the most widely used models in modern financial theory when estimating the theoretical value of options.
-It was developed in 1973 by Fischer Black, Robert Merton, and Myron Scholes and was initially introduced in \cite{BlackScholes}.
-In the model, it uses the current stock prices, expected dividends, the option’s strike price, expected interest rates, time to expiration, and expected volatility to calculate the theoretical value of an option contract.
-This equation can be written as a parabolic partial differential equation which can be explicitly solved.
-Despite its simplicity, solving implied volatility via the equation is difficult due to its ill-posedness characteristic \cite{Kirill}.
+The Black-Scholes model, also known as the Black-Scholes-Merton model, is among the most widely used models in modern financial theory for estimating the theoretical value of options.
+Developed in 1973 by Fischer Black, Robert Merton, and Myron Scholes, the model, first introduced in \cite{BlackScholes}, uses current stock prices, expected dividends, the option’s strike price, expected interest rates, time to expiration, and expected volatility to calculate the theoretical value of an option contract.
+The model can be expressed as a parabolic partial differential equation, solvable explicitly.
+However, despite the model's simplicity, solving for implied volatility using this equation is challenging due to its ill-posed nature \cite{Kirill}.

-Another commonly-used model for option valuation is the binomial option pricing model \cite{COX1979229}.
-It was first proposed by William Sharpe in the 1978 and then formalized by Cox, Ross, and Rubinstein in 1979.
-It traces the evolution of an option’s key underlying variables in discrete time by means of a binomial tree.
-In this paper, we will discuss the method of using the binomial option pricing model to calculate the implied volatility.
-We will explain the methodology behind the idea as well as some numerical results from our experiments.
+Another widely used model for option valuation is the Binomial Option Pricing Model \cite{COX1979229}.
+Initially proposed by William Sharpe in 1978 and later formalized by Cox, Ross, and Rubinstein in 1979, this model uses a discrete tree structure to model the underlying variables of an option over time.
+In this paper, we discuss using the Binomial Option Pricing Model to calculate implied volatility, detailing the methodology and presenting numerical results from our experiments.